kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

   The `csi_sidecar_operations_seconds` metric should be sliced by process after they are aggregated to show metrics for different sidecars.

-  In Kubelet, an operator can check whether the feature gate `VolumeHealth` is enabled and whether the new metric `volume_stats_health_abnormal` is emitted.
+  In Kubelet, an operator can check whether the feature gate `CSIVolumeHealth` is enabled and whether the new metric `volume_stats_health_abnormal` is emitted.

 * **What are the SLIs (Service Level Indicators) an operator can use to determine